Bedrock-OSS/bedrock-wiki-legacy/concepts/json-ui.md

 `label` is a text element.
 Its properties are:
 - `text` - text to display
 - `color` - text color, an array of R,G,B with values from 0.0 to 1.0 (e.g. `[0.0, 0.6, 1.0]`)
+- `locked_color` - same as `color`.
+It will be applied instead of `color` if the parent element is locked.
 - `text_alignment` - text alignment, takes values `"left"`, `"right"` and `"center".`
+- `font_type` - a string.
+Possible values are `default` (default value), `smooth`, `rune` (enchantment font), `MinecraftSeven`, `MinecraftTen`, `MinecraftTenEmoticon` or a custom font type/family.
+- `font_size` - a string.
+Possible values are `small`, `normal` (default), `large` and `extra-large`
+- `font_scale_factor` - a float or an integer.
+It scales the size of the text.`1` is the default value (It's better to use this rather than `font_size`).
 - `shadow` - a boolean

 ### Image
 `image` is a textured element.
 Its properties are:
-- `texture` - required, a path string (e.g. `"textures\ui\title"`)
+- `texture` - required, a path string (e.g. `"textures/ui/title
+- `tiled` - tiles the image.
+Can be a boolean or a string with possible values being `x` and `y` (which orientation it tiles)
+- `tiled_scale` - sets the scale of the tiles (if tiled property is true)
+- `bilinear` - a boolean.
+Applies bilinear filtering to the image.
+- `grayscale`- a boolean.
+Makes image black and white.
 - `clip_direction` - when `#clip_ratio` is used, tells in which direction will clip go (`down` will tell to clip from the top to the bottom), possible values are `"up"`,`"down"`,`"left"`,`"right"`.

 To use clipping, bind a `#*_ratio` binding name to a `#clip-ratio` property with binding condition `"always"`.
 Progress arrow and fuel images in furnace UI work like this.

 ### Button
-`button` is a button.
-It's recommended to use ready templates.
+`button` is a button and it can have 4 states (default, hover, pressed and locked).
+It's recommended to use ready templates if you're not very experienced with them.
 Properties to be documented.

 ### Toggle
-`toggle` is a toggle (has 2 states).
-It's recommended to use ready templates.
+`toggle` is a toggle and it has 2 states (checked or unchecked).
+Each state has a hover and locked varient.
+It's recommended to use ready templates if you're not very experienced with them.
 Properties to be documented.
 Their toggle state can be binded to something by using `"#toggle_state"`.

 ### Other known types